wattanunteeratanapong/Sonar-Board-Game-Solver/README.md

 <img src="https://github.com/user-attachments/assets/4667a34f-71b3-4303-b020-cebcb1011611" width="100%" alt="silent">

 ### Repair
-Repair is to repair you engine and reset walking path, but you have to reveal your submarine exact location to you opponent. <br><br>
+Repair is to repair you engine and reset walking path, but you have to reveal your submarine sector to you opponent. <br><br>
 <img src="https://github.com/user-attachments/assets/10c87efb-9d19-4d3c-98dc-554b623f07e9" width="100%" alt="repair">
 <br>